 The Individuals with Disabilities Education Act (IDEA) defines specially designed instruction as adapting, as appropriate to the needs of an eligible child, the content, methodology, or delivery of instruction;

 Specially designed instruction is the instruction provided to a student with a disability who has an Individualized Education Program (IEP) in order to help him/her master IEP goals/objectives.
 Specially designed instruction is not a part of the Response to Intervention (RtI) or Section 504 of the Americans with Disabilities Act processes, but is specific to a student who qualifies for special education services in order to help him/her master IEP goals/objectives and ensure access to and progress in the general curriculum.

-Case Study: Making Connections to General Curriculum Through the Seven Step IEP Process (April 2018)
+Case Study: Making Connections to the General Curriculum Using the 7 Step IEP Process (Uploaded April 2018)

-Grading and Progress Monitoring for Students with Disabilities (April 2018)
+Grading and Progress Monitoring for Students with Disabilities (Uploaded April 2018)

 Project Manager, Progress in the General Curriculum Network

 ESC-20 is committed to making its websites accessible to all users.
 It is ESC-20’s policy to ensure that new and updated content complies with Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
 We welcome comments and suggestions to improve the accessibility of our websites.
 If the format of any material on our website interferes with your ability to access the information, please report these issues to our webmaster.